Application for Official Absentee Ballot

 Special Provisions for the Elderly / Disabled Voters Requesting a Ballot

-If you are a voter age 65 or older and/or a voter with a physical disability you may choose to submit one application and receive a ballot for the General Primary, General Primary Runoff, General Election, and General Runoff.
+If you are a voter age 65 or older and/or a voter with a physical disability you may choose to submit one application and receive a ballot for the Presidential Preference Primary, General Primary, General Primary Runoff, General Election, and General Runoff.
 You must check the appropriate box on the Application for Official Absentee Ballot or clearly state this desire on your written request which indicates your request for all ballots to be mailed to you within the election cycle.
-NOTE: Voters desiring to vote by mail must submit a separate application for the Presidential Preference Primary and/or any Special Election.
+NOTE: Voters desiring to vote by mail must submit a separate application for any Special Election.

 Who Can Return Your Voted Absentee Ballot?